Aesica/RMMV/README.md

 - Can optionally exclude the user or the target(s) selected by the player
 - Details are in the plugin help

+**7/8/2020 - 1.3**
+- Added KILL: targets to instantly kill targets, ignoring state rates, resistances, and immortal flags
+- Added APPLY STATE x: targets which attempts to apply a state to targets, making a random check against their state rate (ADD STATE X does not do this)

 **7/2/2020 - 1.2**
 - Added DRAWABLE to allow for random selection based on target rate (tgr) if desired
 - Added TAUNTABLE to prioritizes targets with matching taunt effects (requires YEP_Taunt)